stevenrick/al-folio/_pages/about.md

 As a computer scientist and technologiest I strive to create systems that alleviate human problems and enhance end-user experiences.
 As a social scientist and designer I acknowledge that technology may not always be the right answer to every problem.

-Outside of work I enjoy hiking, SCUBA diving, photography, and gardening.
+Outside of work I enjoy hiking, SCUBA diving, photography, and generally working with my hands.